The Mary Elmes Prize

 in association with the History Teachers Association of Ireland

 The Mary Elmes Prize in Holocaust Studies

-The prize will bear the name of Mary Elmes, an Irish woman who saved scores of children during the Holocaust.
+The prize bears the name of Mary Elmes, an Irish woman who saved scores of children during the Holocaust.
 In 2013, Mary was awarded Righteous Among The Nations (posthumously) by Yad Vashem, the Holocaust Remembrance Authority in Israel.
 She is the first Irish person to be so honoured.

-Students will be invited to complete a project or a piece of work to raise awareness about the Holocaust, inspired by Mary Elmes and her story.
-Click here for more details about the categories.
+Each year, students are invited to complete a History essay or create an artistic response to raise awareness about the Holocaust, inspired by Mary Elmes and her story.

 Announcements will appear on relevant websites and the Mary Elmes Prize dedicated website page.